A Spray Theory for the Geometric Method in Hydrodynamics: Abstract

 \section{Abstract}

-We present a brief spray theory necessary for the geometric method in hydrodynamics.
+We present a brief spray theory necessary for the geometric method in hydrodynamics and shape analysis.
 We make use of the convenient calculus to complete a unitary approach started by P. Michor and A. Kriegl.